philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 });
 ```

-This answer can be summarized as follows: If a click event propagates to the `<html>` element, hide the menus.
-If the click event originated inside `#menucontainer`, stop the event so it will never reach `<html>`, thus only clicks outside of `#menucontainer` will cause the menus to be hidden.
+In case it's not clear what this code is doing, here's a quick overview: If a click event propagates to the `<html>` element, hide the menus.
+If the click event originated inside `#menucontainer`, stop that event so it will never reach `<html>`, thus only clicks outside of `#menucontainer` will hide the menus.

 The above code is simple, elegant, and clever all at the same time.
-Yet, unfortunately, it's absolutely horrible advice.
+Yet, unfortunately, it's really, really terrible advice.

 This solution is roughly equivalent to fixing a leaky shower by turning off the water to the bathroom.
-It completely ignores the possibility that any other code on the page might need to know about that click event.
+It works, but it completely ignores the possibility that any other code on the page might need to know about that event.

-Still, it's the most upvoted answer to this question, so people take it as sound advice.
+Still, it's the most upvoted answer to this question, so people assume it's sound advice.

-## The Problem with Events

-Like a lot of things in JavaScript, DOM events are global.
-And as most people know, global variables make for messy, coupled code.

-Modifying a single, fleeting event might not seem like a big deal, but as the use of third-party frameworks increases, altering browser-defined behavior can lead to some disastrous bugs.
-Bugs that, from my experience, are a nightmare to track down.

-When you stop an event from propagating through the DOM, you're changing expectations in a way that library authors can't possibility predict or defend against.
-This problem is magnified by the increasing popularity of [event delegation](http://www.nczonline.net/blog/2009/06/30/event-delegation-in-javascript/).
-Every time you stop an event from bubbling up to the document, you're creating a potential bug in some other code on the page.

 ## What Can Go Wrong?

-You might be thinking to yourself: who even writes code like this by hand anymore?
-I use a well-tested library like Bootstrap, so I can stop worrying, right?
+You might be thinking to yourself: who even writes code like this themselves anymore?
+I use a well-tested library like Bootstrap, so I don't need to worry, right?

-Well, no. Unfortunately stopping event propagation is not just something recommended by bad Stack Overflow answers; it's also found in some of the most popular libraries in use today.
+Unfortunately, no. Stopping event propagation is not just something recommended by bad Stack Overflow answers; it's also found in some of the most popular libraries in use today.

 To prove this, let me show you how easy it is to create a bug by using Bootstrap in a Ruby on Rails app.
 Rails ships with a JavaScript library called [jquery-ujs](https://github.com/rails/jquery-ujs) that allows developers to declaratively add remote AJAX calls to links via the `data-remote` attribute.

 In the following example, if you open the dropdown and click anywhere else in the frame, the dropdown should close itself.
 However, if you open the dropdown and then click the "Remote Link", it doesn't work.

 <p data-height="268" data-theme-id="1" data-slug-hash="KzHjc" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/philipwalton/pen/KzHjc/'>Stop Propagation Demo</a> by Philip Walton (<a href='http://codepen.io/philipwalton'>@philipwalton</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//codepen.io/assets/embed/ei.js"></script>

 This bug happens because the Bootstrap code responsible for closing the dropdown menu is listening for click events on the document.
-But since jquery-ujs stops event propagation in its `data-remote` link handlers, those clicks never reach the document, so the Bootstrap code never runs.
+But since jquery-ujs stops event propagation in its `data-remote` link handlers, those clicks never reach the document, and thus the Bootstrap code never runs.

-The worst part about this bug is that there's absolutely nothing that Bootstrap (or any other library) can do to prevent stuff like this from happening.
+The worst part about this bug is that there's absolutely nothing that Bootstrap (or any other library) can do to prevent it.
 If you're writing code that deals with the DOM, you're always at the mercy of whatever other poorly-written code is running on the page.
-Such is the nature of global variables.

-As a quick disclaimer, I'm not trying to single out jquery-ujs, I just happen to know this problem exists because I [encountered it myself](https://github.com/rails/jquery-ujs/issues/327) and had to work around it.
-In truth, tons of other libraries (including Bootstrap) unnecessarily stop event propagation.

-It's a big problem, and it's all over the web.
+### The Problem with Events

+Like a lot of things in JavaScript, DOM events are global.
+And as most people know, global variables can lead to messy, coupled code.

+Modifying a single, fleeting event might seem harmless at first, but it comes with risks.
+When you alter the behavior that other code expects and depends on, you're going to have bugs.
+It's just a matter of time.

+And in my experience, these sorts of bugs are some of the hardest to track down.

 ## Why Do People Stop Event Propagation?